Salim Kechiouche: Film and stage

-He has appeared in full-frontal nude scenes in at least two films.
-In Francois Ozon's 1999 film, Les Amants Criminels, released as Criminal Lovers in the U.S. A few years later, Kechiouche had a lengthy full-frontal scene in Grande École.
+He has appeared in full-frontal nude scenes in at least two films: in Francois Ozon's 1999 film, Les Amants Criminels, released as Criminal Lovers in the U.S. and a few years later, in Grande École.

 Modeling

 Pierre et Gilles produced photographs and paintings related to Les Amants Criminels and for the play Vie et Mort de Pier Paolo Pasolini in 2003.
 Youssef Nabil and Michel Giliberti also created a dozen paintings in 2005 and 2006.
 Kechiouche appeared with French actress Julie-Marie Parmentier in the photo series Doppelgänger (2007) by French photographer Raphaël Neal.